David May (computer scientist)

-Michael David May FRS FREng (born 24 February 1951) is a British computer scientist.
+Michael David May is a British computer scientist working primarily in the fields of computer architecture, parallel computing and robotics.
 He is a Professor in the Department of Computer Science at the University of Bristol and founder of XMOS Semiconductor, serving until February 2014 as the chief technology officer.

-May was lead architect for the transputer.
-As of 2017, he holds 56 patents, all in microprocessors and multi-processing.
+May was lead architect of the transputer, the first microprocessor designed for parallel and distributed computing.

-Life and career
+He is one of the few individuals who have led the design of a CPU architecture, an interconnect and a modern era programming language.

+He pioneered the industrial application of formal methods in microprocessor design, and is particularly well known for his work on memory management and compiler development.

+As of 2025, May holds 54 patents in areas including microprocessors, multi-processing and communication protocols.

+He is a Fellow of the Royal Society and the Royal Academy of Engineering.

+Early life and education

 May was born in Holmfirth, Yorkshire, England and attended Queen Elizabeth Grammar School, Wakefield.
-From 1969 to 1972 he was a student at King's College, Cambridge, University of Cambridge, at first studying Mathematics and then Computer Science in the University of Cambridge Mathematical Laboratory, now the University of Cambridge Computer Laboratory.
+From 1969 to 1972, he was a student at King's College, Cambridge, University of Cambridge, at first studying Mathematics and then Computer Science in the University of Cambridge Mathematical Laboratory, now the University of Cambridge Computer Laboratory.

+At Cambridge, May learned computer architecture design from David Wheeler, who worked on EDSAC and pioneered the use of subroutines.
+He learned compiler writing from Martin Richards, who developed BCPL, the programming language that laid down the foundations for C (programming language).

+Career and research

+Academic

-He moved to the University of Warwick and started research in robotics.
+May moved to the University of Warwick and started research in robotics.
 The challenges of implementing sensing and control systems led him to design and implement an early concurrent programming language, EPL, which ran on a cluster of single-board microcomputers connected by serial communication links.
-This early work brought him into contact with Tony Hoare and Iann Barron: one of the founders of Inmos.
+This early work brought him into contact with his long-term collaborator, the influential computer scientist Tony Hoare, and Iann Barron, one of the founders of Inmos.

+In 1995, May became Head of the Computer Science Department at the University of Bristol.
+He introduced new degree programmes that included entrepreneurial activity, leading to multiple student start-ups, and he was influential in setting up the Bristol Robotics Laboratory.
+He held the Head of Department post until 2005, when he became co-founder and CTO of a new semiconductor company XMOS.

+He is a professor at Bristol, working in the areas of computer architecture and programming languages, particularly with applications to robotics, internet of things and edge computing.